Skip to main content

 Elinor Lipman Award for Writing

-The Pollard Memorial Library Foundation is delighted to announce that submissions will soon be open for the second Elinor Lipman Award for Writing. Â This award honors Elinor Lipman, a distinguished, prolific and much-loved author born and raised in Lowell, by awarding a prize of $1,000 for a work of fiction or creative nonfiction written by a Lowell-based author. Â Submissions open February 13th and are welcome on or before 11:59 pm EDT, May 19, 2023. Â See below for complete eligibility and submission guidelines.
+The Pollard Memorial Library Foundation is delighted to sponsor the annual Elinor Lipman Award for Writing.
+This award honors Elinor Lipman, a distinguished, prolific and much-loved author born and raised in Lowell, by awarding a prize of $1,000 for a work of fiction or creative nonfiction written by a Lowell-based author.
+Submissions for 2025 are now closed.
+Click HERE for complete eligibility and submission guidelines.

 The Pollard Memorial Library Foundation